beltrachi/automatic_dictionary/COLLECTED_DATA.md

+# This information is deprecated.
+The plugin is NOT collecting data since version 1.11.0

 # Collecting data on AutomaticDictionarySwitcher Thunderbird addon #

 This information is provided to inform the users about the data collecting process that